avocado-framework/avocado/docs/source/DebuggingWithGDB.rst

 * Not being able to set a controlling `tty`
 * Not separating its own `STDERR` content from the application being run

-These limitations are being addressed both on Avocado and GDB, and will be resolved in future avocado versions.
+These limitations are being addressed both on Avocado and GDB, and will be resolved in future Avocado versions.

 Workaround